 Among breast cancer patients in the United States, IBC comprises approximately 1 to 5 percent of those cases.
-Early detection and quick treatment are important, as IBC can spread rapidly to other locations in the body, often within a matter of weeks or months.
+Early detection and quick treatment are important, as IBC can spread rapidly to other locations in the body.

 Symptoms

 The following may be symptoms of IBC, but could be linked to other health conditions.
 If these symptoms are present, patients are encouraged to consult their physician for proper testing: